rumkin/typed-props/readme.md

 Result of `check` call is array of issues.
 If there is no issue array will be empty.
 Each issue is has interface of [validation-report](https://npmjs.com/package/validation-report).

-### Own checkers
+### Custom checkers

-TypedProps could be extended or inherited.
+TypedProps could be inherited or extended with new rules.

 ```javascript
 // Extend TypedProps with custom checker.